 What number do indicative verbs need to be in?

 When the anagram fodder is a single word, as in eg 'snow drifts' for OWNS, the verb is always in the singular.
 When the anagram fodder clearly consists of two or more parts, as in eg 'Ant and Dec rock' for CADENT or 'big, red boil' for BRIDGE, the verb must be in the plural.
-The issue arises when a verb is governed by a single string of two or more words, such as 'fine car.
+An issue arises when a verb is governed by a single string of two or more words, such as 'see car'.
 There is no doubt that a single string like this can take a singular verb, so 'see car crashes' would work for CREASE; however, there are those - including Azed - who believe that a string of words can also legitimately given a plural verb, eg 'see cars crash' for CREASES.
 I believe that this is at odds with 'real world' English, and should not be allowed.
 The use of the participle verb form usually offers a way round this issue, as in eg 'see cars crashing' for CREASES.

 Note that words that are manipulated in clues are always treated as being in the third person, which can on occasion be counterintuitive.
 Hence 'meal I am cooking' might look ok for EMAIL, or 'tart you cook' for OUT-TRAY, but to be cryptically sound these would need to read 'meal I is cooking' and 'tart you cooks'.
 The usual workaround is to use the future tense, where person becomes irrelevant, ie 'meal I will cook' and 'tart you will cook'.